Oaken-Innovations/mqttt/README.md

 # MQTT-Trusted

-The trusted messaging framework based on web3 and MQTT.
+The trusted messaging framework based on MQTT and crypto signatures.

 ## Installation